seanbreckenridge/mal-id-cache/README.md

 This will be updated whenever a new entry is added.

-Since Github doesn't allow you to serve large files without an authenticated token, the easiest way to download this and keep it updated is to `git clone https://github.com/seanbreckenridge/mal-id-cache` and have a script that `git pull`s periodically.
+Since GitHub doesn't allow you to serve large files without an authenticated token, the easiest way to download this and keep it updated is to `git clone https://github.com/seanbreckenridge/mal-id-cache` and have a script that `git pull`s periodically.

 Check [the config file](./default_config.toml) for how often this checks different ranges of IDs.